nrfconnect/sdk-nrf/doc/nrf/ug_gzp.rst

    :local:
    :depth: 2

-The Gazell Pairing library for the nRF5 Series enables applications to use the Gazell Link Layer to provide a secure wireless link between Gazell nodes.
+The Gazell Pairing library for the nRF52 Series enables applications to use the Gazell Link Layer to provide a secure wireless link between Gazell nodes.
-The library is customized for pairing a device (for example, a mouse, keyboard, or remote control) with a host (typically a USB dongle) using Gazell.
+The library is customized for pairing a Device (for example, a mouse, keyboard, or remote control) with a Host (typically a USB dongle) using Gazell.

+Gazell Pairing also uses additional hardware peripherals and restricts the usage of the Gazell Link Layer.

+See the :ref:`Gazell Pairing library <gzp>` page for more information on how to use this library.

+Features
+********

 The Gazell Pairing library has the following features: